A Night in Casablanca

-A Night in Casablanca is a 1946 film starring the Marx Brothers: (Groucho Marx, Harpo Marx and Chico Marx).
-The picture was directed by Archie Mayo, and written by Joseph Fields and Roland Kibbee.
+A Night in Casablanca is a 1946 American comedy film directed by Archie Mayo and starring the Marx Brothers (Groucho, Harpo, and Chico).
+The screenplay was written by Joseph Fields and Roland Kibbee.
+It was an independent production released by United Artists.
+The cast also features actress and singer Lisette Verea.

-The film also features The Three Stooges supporting actors Philip Van Zandt, Ethelreda Leopold, Eugene Borden and Harry Semels and actress and singer Lisette Verea in her final film with the Marxes.
 The villain is portrayed by Sig Ruman, who had roles in the earlier Marx Brothers films A Night at the Opera (1935) and A Day at the Races (1937).

 Plot

 Set in Casablanca shortly after World War II, escaped Nazi war criminal Heinrich Stubel has steadily murdered three managers of the Hotel Casablanca.
 Disguised as a Count Pfefferman, Stubel's goal is to reclaim the stolen art treasures that he has hidden in the hotel.
 However, the only way he can do this undetected is by murdering the hotel's managers and running the hotel himself.

 The newest manager of Hotel Casablanca is former motel proprietor Ronald Kornblow, who is very much unaware that he has been hired because no one else will dare take the position.
 Inept Kornblow takes charge of the hotel, and eventually crosses paths with Corbaccio, owner of the Yellow Camel company, who appoints himself as Kornblow's bodyguard, aided and abetted by Stubel's valet Rusty.
 In his many efforts to murder Kornblow, Stubel sends beautiful Beatrice Reiner to romance the clueless manager.

+As manager, Kornblow allows Rusty to make a roulette bet (three 5s in a row) that could bankrupt the hotel.
+Rusty wins and Stubel uses this to convince the Governor and police to arrest Kornblow, Corbaccio and Rusty on conspiracy.
+Stubel is then appointed hotel manager.

+Kornblow, Corbaccio and Rusty are thrown in prison.
+Rusty reveals he found the treasure earlier and all three men, plus hotel secretary Annette, break out of prison to try and stop Stubel from leaving with the treasure.

 Before Stubel can make his escape to the airfield with the loot, Kornblow, Corbaccio, Rusty and Beatrice invade his hotel room and sneak from suitcase to closet and back again to unpack his bags, which serves to drive him thoroughly mad.
-Arrested on false charges, Kornblow, Corbaccio and Rusty eventually crash Stubel's plane into a police station where the brothers expose Stubel as an escaped Nazi.
+Stubel flees the hotel, but Kornblow, Corbaccio and Rusty follow and crash Stubel's plane into a police station where the brothers expose Stubel as an escaped Nazi.